We fuel collaboration between Alberta SMEs and Alberta researchers

-- align with any of the emerging technologies priorities listed in this program guide,
+- align with any of the priority emerging technologies outlined in the document below under Program resources;

-- have at least one Alberta SME as an industry partner (multiple partners including MNEs are encouraged);
+- include at least one Alberta SME as an industry partner (multiple partners including MNEs are encouraged);

-- be completed within the one or two-year term, and
+- be completed within the one or two-year term;

-- submit to other criteria that Alberta Innovates may develop from time to time.
+- comply with other criteria that Alberta Innovates may develop from time to time; and

 How to apply